nolanlawson/fuite/README.md

 - Objects (captured with Chrome [heapsnapshots](https://developer.chrome.com/docs/devtools/memory-problems/heap-snapshots/))
 - Event listeners
 - DOM nodes (attached to the DOM – detached nodes will show under "Objects")
-- Collections such as Arrays, Maps, Sets, and plain Objects (disabled by default; use `--analyzeCollections` to run)
+- Collections such as Arrays, Maps, Sets, and plain Objects

 The default scenario clicks internal links because it's the most generic scenario that can be run against a wide variety of SPAs, and it will often catch leaks if client-side routing is used.